uwsampa/accept/README.md

 [Ninja]: http://martine.github.com/ninja/
 [CMake]: http://www.cmake.org/

-To get all set up, you will need to download (vanilla) LLVM and compile it with our modified version of Clang that supports type qualifiers.
+To get all set up, you will need to [download LLVM 3.2][llvm-dl] and compile it with our modified version of Clang that supports type qualifiers.
 This repository contains a couple of scripts that help with this.
-To get started, `cd` to this directory and then run:
+To get started, `cd` to the directory containing this README and then run:

     $ ./bin/fetch_llvm.sh